Skip to content

 If you set the server up properly, you should see terminal output similar to the following:

-2. Verify access - verify you can access the Prometheus interface by visiting the following address:
+2. Verify you can access the Prometheus interface by navigating to:

 http://SERVER_IP_ADDRESS:9090/graph